Phantom's Revenge: Trains

 As Steel Phantom, the ride had two trains; one painted purple with yellow stripes, and one yellow with purple stripes.
 Each train had "Kennywood" painted on the front car.
-Both trains had seven cars that seat two riders in two rows for a total of 28 riders per train.
+Both trains had seven cars that seated two riders in two rows for a total of 28 riders per train.
 The trains were the same type used on all other Arrow Dynamics looping coasters.

 When the ride was renovated, the trains were also updated.
-Steel Phantom's chassis, that was built by Arrow remained but Morgan built new, aerodynamic fiberglass bodies.
-Morgan also replaced the over-shoulder-restraints with lap bars and seatbelts.
+Steel Phantom's chassis which were built by Arrow Dynamics remained, but D. H. Morgan built new, aerodynamic fiberglass bodies.
+D. H. Morgan also replaced the over-shoulder-restraints with lap bars and seatbelts.
 Like its predecessor, Phantom's Revenge operates with two seven-car, 28 passenger trains; one teal and one purple.
-Originally, each train had both colors with the top half of the train being one color and the bottom half being the other.
+Originally, each train had both colors, with the top half of the train being one color and the bottom half being the other.
 The front car of each train had "Kennywood" painted on it in white.
-In 2014, the trains received new bodies identical to the old ones, except each train was now colored solid teal or solid purple with the ride's logo painted on the front cars.
+In 2014, the trains received new bodies identical to the old ones, with the exception of new paint.
+Each train was colored solid teal or solid purple with the ride's logo painted on the front cars.
 A unique lap bar restraint system had to be designed due to the trains using the chassis from Steel Phantom, which were unable to accommodate a traditional floor-mounted lap bar system.
 Instead, the lap bars on Phantom's Revenge are mounted to the outer side of the seats and lower from beside the rider.